Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Hitchhiking is very common in Montenegro – whether you’re young or old.
 I have never seen so many people hitchhiking (I am not a fan of this, to be honest, but especially not for solo female travelers).

-Money / Currency / Costs
+Money / Currency / Costs in Montenegro

 Even though Montenegro is not part of the European Union, the currency is the euro.
 Many places do not accept credit or debit cards (including apartments that are not very professional), so I highly suggest having enough cash on you.